DehuaZhao/go-web-go/README.md

 - Move all templating code to its own function.
 - Handle non-existent pages in `viewHandler`.

+Recompile the code, run and visit [http://localhost:8080/view/APageThatDoesntExist](http://localhost:8080/view/APageThatDoesntExist)

 ### Step-6 _Saving Pages_

 - Implement the `saveHandler` and uncommenting the related line in `main`.

 ### Step-7 _More Error Handling_

-- Handle errors in `renderTemplate`
+- Handle errors in `renderTemplate`.
-- Handle errors in `saveTemplate`
+- Handle errors in `saveTemplate`.

 ### Step-8 _Template Caching_